digidotcom/python-devicecloud/README.md

 Supported Features
 ------------------

-Eventually, it is hoped that there will be complete feature parity between the device cloud API and this library.
+Eventually, it is hoped that there will be complete feature parity between Device Cloud API and this library.
 For now, however, that is not the case.
 The current features are supported by the library:

 * Getting basic device information via DeviceCore
 * Provision and Delete devices via DeviceCore